Classification of simple Lie superalgebras in characteristic $2$: Examples of simple Lie superalgebras obtained by ``Method 2"

 \section{Examples of simple Lie superalgebras obtained by ``Method 2"}

+\ssec{How would ``method 2" work if it were defined for $p\neq2$} Over any ground field, ``method 2" applied to $\fsl(n)$ boils down to the following: we declare several pairs of (positive and the corresponding to them negative) Chevalley generators odd and simultaneously change the corresponding diagonal elements of the Cartan matrix (replace 2 with a 0).
+Having changed the Cartan matrix and parities of generators we also change the defining relations.
+The Lie superalgebras $\fsl(a|b)$, where $a+b=n$, thus obtained are simple as long as $a\neq b$, whereas $\fsl(a|a)$ is simple modulo center.

+Over $\Cee$ and $\Kee$ with $\Char \Kee>2$, for any simple Lie algebra $\fg\not\simeq\fsl(n)$, having similarly declared any pair of Chevalley generators odd and factorized by the ideal of relations that replace Serre relations (for their description, see \cite{BGLL} and references therein) we get a simple (perhaps, modulo center) Lie superalgebra of infinite dimension; moreover, it is of rather fast growth as a $\Zee$-graded algebra, cf. \cite{CCLL, GL3}.
+Under such superization not only relations that replace Serre ones (the ones between root vectors of the same sign) change their form and affect the dimension of the quotient, but also Cartan matrix and ensuing weight relations become modified: compair $\fsl(2)$ whose Cartan matrix is $(2)$ and weight relations are $[H, X_\pm]=\pm2X_\pm$ with $\fsl(1|1)$ whose Cartan matrix is $(0)$ and weight relations are $[H, X_\pm]=0$.

-In \cite{LeP}, there are given examples of superization of simple vectorial Lie algebras by what we call here ``Method 2" for the cases where $\un$ has coordinates equal to 1.
+\ssec{``Method 2" for vectorial Lie algebras: $p=2$ and $\un=\One$} In \cite{LeP}, there are given examples of superization of simple vectorial Lie algebras by what we call here ``method 2" for the cases where several of coordinates of $\un$ are equal to 1.
 In this case, one can consider the corresponding indeterminates odd.
 In this way we get $\fh_\Pi(a;\tilde \un|b)$ from $\fh_\Pi(a+b;\un)$ (resp. $\fle(a;\tilde \un)$ from $\fh_\Pi(2a;\un)$), where $\tilde \un$ is the part of $\un$ corresponding to the even indeterminates.
 The same concerns other series and exceptional examples, see \cite{BGLLS1, BGLLS2}.
 These superizations are expected, to an extent.
-Numerous examples of simple Lie superalgebras given below are totally new (except for ``occasional isomorphisms" that might occur for a small number of indeterminates): these Lie superalgebras are $\Zee$-graded and this grading is compatible with $\Zee/2$-grading whereas over $\Cee$ such simple Lie superalgebras are only the following ones: the series $\fk(1|m)$, and exceptions $\fk\fas$, $\fv\fle(4|3; K)=\fv\fle(3|6)$, $\fk\fsle(9|6; K)=\fk\fs\fle(5|10)$ and $\fm\fb(4|5; K)=\fm\fb(3|8)$, see \cite{LSh, Sh14}.
+Numerous examples of simple Lie superalgebras given below are totally new (except for ``occasional isomorphisms" that might occur for a small number of indeterminates): these Lie superalgebras are \textit{$\Zee$-graded and this grading is compatible with $\Zee/2$-grading} whereas over $\Cee$ only the following simple Lie superalgebras have italicized property: the series $\fk(1|m)$, and exceptions $\fk\fas$, $\fv\fle(4|3; K)=\fv\fle(3|6)$, $\fk\fsle(9|6; K)=\fk\fs\fle(5|10)$ and $\fm\fb(4|5; K)=\fm\fb(3|8)$, see \cite{LSh, Sh14}.

-In the cases below, we have to add squares of the elements of degree $-1$ (and $-3$, if there are any; the only simple infinite-dimensional vectorial Lie algebras with Weisfeiler gradings known to us for $p=2$ are of depth at most 3) but not of positive degrees, see Prop. \ref{PrNonPos}.
+In the cases below, we have to add squares of elements of degree $-1$ (and $-3$, if there are any; the only simple infinite-dimensional vectorial Lie algebras with Weisfeiler gradings known to us for $p=2$ are of depth at most 3) but we do not have to add squares of elements positive degrees, see Proposition~ \ref{PrNonPos}.